Contact dermatitis is inflammation of the skin that is easily seen and felt. The key to treatment is to identify the source of the problem.

 If your hands become red and irritated after regular or prolonged exposure to hot, soapy water or harsh chemicals, you probably already know the cause.
 If you develop a skin rash, but the cause it not obvious, you may be able to figure it out with a bit of home detective work.

-If you notice your hands suddenly become red, tender of have any other symptoms of contact dermatitis, think about what you held or used with your hands that could have prompted it.
-Asking yourself a few simple questions might find the solution:
+If you notice your hands suddenly become red and tender or have any other symptoms of contact dermatitis, think about what you held or used with your hands that may be the cause.
+Asking yourself a few simple questions might find the answer:

-If your rash starts blistering or turning into lesions, you might want to see your doctor to prevent infection or other serious side effects.
+If your rash starts to blister or turn into open sores, you might want to see your doctor to prevent infection or other serious side effects.

-Your doctor will take a complete survey of what you have come in contact with plus a history of your previous experience with drug, food, other allergies, and any plants, products, or metals you’ve used on the affected area.
+Your doctor will ask about what you have come in contact with as well as your history of drug, food, and other allergies.
+He or she will want to know about any plants, products, or metals you’ve used on the affected area.

-If the irritant or allergen is still a mystery, your doctor will probably order a patch test.
+If the irritant or allergen is still a mystery, your doctor may order tests.